 Guesthouses

 Guesthouses are a popular option for travelers who want a more homely experience.
 Prices start from HK$200 (approximately US$26) per night, and you can find guesthouses in most areas of the city.
 Look for guesthouses that offer free Wi-Fi, breakfast, and other amenities to make your stay more comfortable.
-(See Also: Best Time To Visit the Bali – Unforgettable Experiences)
+(See Also: Best Time to Visit Australia from India?
+Plan Your Dream Trip)

 Food in Hong Kong